sparrdrem/otn/README.md

 ## Installation and Usage
 ### PowerMac Instructions
 Note: Be sure you have a way to get the computer on the internet (or LAN).
 There are many ways to do this because it has built in ethernet.
+For example, you can use <a href="https://pimylifeup.com/raspberry-pi-wifi-bridge/">this guide</a> to use your Raspberry Pi as a wifi to ethernet bridge.

 1.)
 Download the ISO for the latest release of the server and burn it